This website uses cookies to help improve your user experience

 The message is clear: traditional approaches to retail are becoming obsolete in the wake of technological progress.
 To stay afloat, industry players must keep pace with the ways technology changes customer habits and learn to anticipate demand.
 Artificial intelligence has emerged as the key technology for the task due to its ability to process unstructured data and facilitate automation at the scale required by each individual business.

-According to a recent IBM report on the coming AI revolution in retail and consumer products, forward-thinking brands have already picked up on the importance of AI-driven solutions as a competitive advantage.
+According to a recent IBM report on the coming AI revolution in retail and consumer products, forward-thinking brands have already picked up on the importance of AI-driven solutions and big data solutions for retail as a competitive advantage.

 Source: IBM Institute for Business Value